-The A Level Geography course is a linear two-year course with both examinations to be sat at the end of Year 13.
-The course emphasises understanding the interrelationships between people, places, spaces and the environment.
-The Level course delves deeper into the driving processes that shape our planet and explores critical theories such as a sense of place and sustainability.
-The course allows students to get out into the field and put the theory they have learnt into practice by creating and conducting their own piece of Geographical fieldwork.
+The International A Level Geography course is taught as a two-year course with two examinations to be sat at the end of Year 12 and two examinations at the end of Year 13.
+The emphasis of the course is to develop an understanding of the interrelationships between people, places, spaces and the environment.
+The A Level course delves deeper into the driving processes that shape our planet and explores key theories such as sense of place and sustainability.
+The course allows students to get out into the field and put the theory they have learnt into practice by creating and conducting their own piece of geographical fieldwork.
 The examined course content is broken down as follows: